 Bill has had an involvement with motorcycles for more than 45 years and is fortunate to have access to Suzuki New Zealand's fleet of motorcycles.
 He recently retired as CEO of Suzuki New Zealand.
 Bill has a Suzuki 750 ATV at home that he uses around his rural property and extensively for hunting.
 With Suzuki having 53 motorcycle dealers and 27 automobile dealers, plus his involvement in the Motor Industry Association he knows the industry well.
 He also has good insights into the needs of motorcycle distributors, dealers and motorcyclists.
 He was Chairman of the Motor Industry Association (MIA) Motorcycle Division on and off for more than 12 years, and his current role within the MIA continues to keep him in contact with the motorcycle industry at all levels.

 Bill is committed to seeing the motorcycle accident rate drop and to gaining more recognition for motorcyclists as responsible road users.

-Peter has been riding road bikes since the 1970s and is enjoying his 1200 Goldwing and 1200 Buell with a daily commute on a Honda CBX 550.
+Peter has been riding road bikes since the 1970s and currently rides a GL1200 Goldwing and S2 Buell Thunderbolt with a daily commute on a Honda CL175.

 As a long time rider, Peter brings his first hand experience of riding to the Council.
 In his professional life he works with a wide variety of people and knows the importance of building good relationships to get things done.
 He believes the mix of people and experience on the Council will lead to some great improvements not only for the safety for riders, but all road users.
 Also important to Peter is changing the attitudes of road users and he is looking forward to demonstrating that "we can make a difference".